Last Updated on June 16, 2023 by Tim Wells

 How to Install Skype on Android TV

 There are several different ways to install Skype on your Android TV.
-In this section, I’m going to walk you through two of the most popular.
+This section will walk you through two of the most popular.

 The first method is directly through the Aptoide TV app store.
 Aptoide TV is an alternative app store that has been used by over 200 million people since it began.

-If you’re not familiar with Aptoide TV, I wrote an article showing how to install it on your Android box and Android TV here.
+If you’re unfamiliar with it, I wrote an article showing how to install Aptoide TV on your Android box and Android TV here.

 The second method is sideloading the Skype APK directly from APKMirror.
 APKMirror is one of the most popular repositories of Android installation packages (APK).